 1. By Dividing the Wavefront

 Wavefront is divided into several parts.
 We can use either different lenses, mirrors, and even prisms.
-Some of the techniques that can be followed are Young’s double-slit experiment Lloyd’s mirror arrangement, Fresnel’s biprism method, etc.
+Some of the techniques that can be followed are Young’s double-slit experiment, Lloyd’s mirror arrangement, Fresnel’s biprism method, etc.

 2. By Dividing the Amplitude

 A coherent source can be created by taking the incoming beam and dividing its amplitude into different parts through a process of partial reflection or refraction.
-Later these parts that travel through new paths meet with each other creating an interference.
+Later, these parts that travel through new paths meet with each other creating an interference.

-Below figure shows the diagram of an incoherent wave.
+The below figure shows the diagram of an incoherent wave.

-Read More About it Here: Interference of Waves
+Read more about it here: Interference of Waves

-Why Coherent Sources are Essential for Observable Interference?
+Why Are Coherent Sources Essential for Observable Interference?

 Applications of Coherence

 Radiography is an old technique.
 Very recently, it took a new way that the coherence of a next-generation facility beam makes it possible in an easy way to break the usual barrier to absorption and to visualise phase features.
-The X-ray beam has:
+The X-ray beam has,

-- A high spatial coherence.
-Which means that the size and the divergence of the beam are very small.
+- A high spatial coherence, which means that the size and the divergence of the beam are very small.

 - A good temporal coherence after monochromatization.